bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory.md

 As with regular completion callbacks, you can optionally add up to three bound arguments.
 These are passed following the output argument.

 Your callback may take the output argument as a copy (common for small types like integers, a const reference (common for structures and resources to avoid an extra copy), or as a non-const reference.
 One optimization you can do if your callback function may take large arrays is to accept your output argument as a non-const reference and to swap() the argument with a vector of your own to store it.
-This means you don't have to copy the buffer to consume it.
+This means you don’t have to copy the buffer to consume it.

 ------------------------------------------------------------------------